Lakshm85/LloydsBankingTask/README.md

 ViewModel: ProductViewModel handles fetching the data from the API, managing state (isLoading, errorMessage, etc.), and exposing the products list to the view.

 View: ContentView shows the UI for displaying the list of products.

+Display the Products details in ProductDetailsView using NavigationLink.